WDBT (FM)

-WDBT (103.9 FM) is a radio station licensed to serve Fort Rucker, Alabama, United States, part of the Dothan market.
+WDBT (103.9 MHz) is an FM radio station licensed to serve Fort Rucker, Alabama, United States, part of the Dothan market.
 In addition, the station's digital FM signal transmits an adjacent channel, 103.9 HD2, which is also broadcast in analog on a translator signal on 107.7 FM as "Music 107.7".
 WDBT-FM began broadcasting in 1974, and is currently owned by Clay Holladay and the broadcast license held by Gulf South Communications, Inc.

 History

 The beginning

 This station began regular broadcasting in 1974 as WAYD-FM with 3,000 watts of effective radiated power on a frequency of 103.9 MHz and licensed to serve the community of Ozark, Alabama.
 Station owner Wade B. Sullivan built it as an FM sister station to his WAYD (1190 AM, later WQLS (1220 AM)), also then licensed to serve Ozark.

 The 1980s

 In October 1981, Wade B. Sullivan agreed to sell this station to Raymond F. Akin, J.A.
 Baxter, Jr., and Gordon L. Bostic doing business as RJG Communications.
 The deal was approved by the FCC on December 3, 1981.

 The station became WORJ-FM in 1982 as "J-103", running a Top 40 format.
 In February 1983, RJG Communications announced its intention to sell this station to MSB Communications, Inc. The deal was approved by the FCC on April 8, 1983.
 During the same year, the station flipped to adult contemporary.
 In April 1985, Stephen G. McGowan made a deal to acquire full control of station licensee MSB Communications, Inc., from partners William James Samford, Jr., and William B. Blount.
 The deal was approved by the FCC on June 17, 1985, and the transfer of control was consummated on January 22, 1986.

 In October 1988, MSB Communications, Inc., reached an agreement to sell this station to Wesley R. Morgan.
 The deal was approved by the FCC on November 10, 1988, and the transaction was consummated on December 29, 1988.
 The station was assigned the call letters WNER by the Federal Communications Commission on January 27, 1989.
 In March 1989, Wesley R. Morgan applied to the FCC to assign the license for this station to Morgan Broadcasting Limited Partnership.
 The deal was approved by the FCC on April 4, 1989, and the transaction was consummated on May 2, 1989.